-The Brown University Society for Women Engineers (SWE) will be sponsoring its 10th annual "Extreme Gingerbread House" Competition on Friday, December 2, from 4-6 p.m. in the lobby of the Barus and Holley building.
+The Brown University Society for Women Engineers (SWE) will be sponsoring its 11th annual "Extreme Gingerbread House Competition" on Friday, December 1, from 4-6 p.m. in the Hazeltine Commons of the new Engineering Research Center.

 Twenty teams of 3-5 students and professors will be allowed to pre-register for the competition.
-Registration for the event is available at https://goo.gl/forms/cRurrs90GXlJ16bB2.
-Please register with the names of team members (3-5 students/faculty) and a team name.
+Registration for the event is available at https://goo.gl/forms/tvfBCaacZSuwTI023.
+Team leaders are asked to register with the names of team members (3-5 students/faculty) and a team name.
 Cost of pre-registration is $5 per team, $10 per team to register at the event Friday evening (as space and supplies allow).
 The Gingerbread House Competition is open to non-engineers.

 Each team will be supplied with two boxes of graham crackers, two Ziploc bags of royal icing, and a tray on which to construct their house.
 Additionally, all teams will be provided with an empty sandwich size Ziploc bag for taking the communal supplies.
 Foods such as candy canes, M&Ms, teddy grahams, gummy bears, etc., will be kept on a central table.
 At the start of the one hour time slot of building, one member of each team will be allowed to take the empty Ziploc bag to the communal table and fill the bag with whatever supplies they feel are most valuable for their team's house.
 All food items will be provided by SWE at the event; teams are NOT allowed to bring any of their own food.